simonharnqvist/bpp-msci-workflow/README.md

 A Snakemake workflow for the MSCi framework in BP&amp;P

 ## Description ##
 BP&P is a software for demographic analyses enabling studies of (among many other things) introgression.
-While highly useful, it can be challening to use.
+While useful, it can be challenging to use.
 The hope is that this workflow will simplify the use of BP&P for introgression analyses.

 It should be emphasised that this project is completely unaffiliated with BP&P and its development team.